-National Museum at New Delhi is where I learned a bit about Art History and Ancient Indian Art forms.
+National Museum, New Delhi is where I learned a bit about Art History and Ancient Indian Art forms.
 It is a treasure trove for anyone who appreciates art.
 Going through its galleries and collections is like engaging in a treasure hunt.
-When I was in Gurgaon, I used to regularly visit National Museum, mostly to refer its library.
-After many years, I spent a day at National Museum.
-If I had the luxury of time, I could have spent few more days, admiring the masterpieces in its displays.
+When I was in Gurgaon, I used to regularly visit the museum, mostly to refer to its library.
+After many years, I spent a day at the museum.
+If I had the luxury of time, I could have spent a few more days, admiring the masterpieces in their displays.

-Bringing you the 10 artifacts that you must see when you visit National Museum in Delhi.
+Bring you the 10 artifacts that you must see when you visit the museum.
 I hope this post will inspire some of you to visit this museum.

-Interestingly, National Museum building was a part of New Delhi Master Plan and one of the few buildings, that were indeed designed to be a museum.
+Interestingly, the National Museum building was a part of the New Delhi Master Plan and one of the few buildings, that was indeed designed to be a museum.

 1. Dancing Girl of Harappa

-Dancing girl of Harappa is made of Bronze using lost wax method.
+The dancing girl of Harappa is made of Bronze using the lost wax method.
 There are two bronze images that were found from Mohenjo-Daro and the other one is on display at Karachi Museum in Pakistan.

-You can also see the terracotta toys, funeral mound, pottery and even a skeleton of a woman from Indus Valley Civilization site of Rakhigarhi in Haryana.
+You can also see terracotta toys, funeral mounds, pottery, and even a skeleton of a woman from the Indus Valley Civilization site of Rakhigarhi in Haryana.

 2. Nataraja in Chola Bronze

 Chola Bronze comes from in and around the Thanjavur area of Tamil Nadu.
 Some of the best pieces can be seen at Egmore Museum in Chennai and at Maratha Palace in Thanjavur.
 The National Museum Delhi also has some of the best pieces of Chola Bronzes on display.
 The Bronze Gallery has recently been renovated.
 It has a beautiful display of Nataraja – the most famous image in Chola Bronze.
 There are Nataraja with and without the circle around them.